-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-During my ministers' statement I announced that there were students learning on-the-job and that there were 14 students who can work anywhere in Canada due to their qualifications.
+(interpretation): Thank you, Mr. Speaker.
+During my (interpretation ends) minister's statement, (interpretation) I announced that there are 14 certified journeypersons who can work anywhere in Canada due to their qualifications.

-Today, some of them are here in the Gallery and although we wanted to see them all, not everyone was able to attend.
-The visitors today are part of the recently graduating class and I wanted to recognize several of them: Daniel Emmons, an electrician (interpretation ends) certified journeyman (interpretation) and further;
+Some of them are here in the gallery today and although we wanted to see them all, not everyone was able to attend.
+I want to recognize the graduating class: Daniel Emmons, an electrician, (interpretation ends) certified journeyman, (interpretation) and further...

-Johnny Wayne O'Brien, a plumber journeyman, but the other person just left who I wanted to recognize, Sateeana Gulpil, which is unfortunate but please welcome all the recent graduates.
+...Johnwayne O'Brien, a plumber journeyman, but the other person just left who I wanted to recognize, Sateana Goupil, which is unfortunate, but please welcome all the recent graduates.

 Thank you, Mr. Speaker.